 What exactly is addressable geofencing?

-Addressable geofencing is when advertisers place a virtual fence around the radius of a specific address to a household or business.
+Addressable geofencing is when advertisers place a virtual fence around the radius of a specific address of a household or business.

 Although geofencing technology is much more complicated than most would even want to comprehend, the idea behind it is simplistic.

 Addressable geofencing allows ad targeting of a local address to a nearby business.
-It makes sense: people that live close to a business are the most convenient potential clients.
+It makes sense: people who live close to a business are the most convenient potential clients.